-- 3.3.1 Personal flotation devices (PFD) are required by all athletes in Technical, Long Distance, and Inflatable races.
+3.3.1 - Personal flotation devices (PFD) are required by all athletes in Technical, Long Distance, and Inflatable races.
 HOC may require specific regulations of PFD to meet the local standards for a competition.
-HOC may also require the PFD's to be manufactured out of bright coloured material. - 3.3.2 Organisers can make compulsory some or all of the following equipment: - 3.3.2.a A leash (approved by the organisers) attaching the athlete to their board; - 3.3.2.b A whistle and a signalling mirror; - 3.3.2.c Pyrotechnic devices such as hand or aerial flares; - 3.3.2.d A communication device such as a cell phone or vhf radio; - 3.3.2.e Navigation aids such as a compass or a GPS; - 3.3.2.f All around white light if the race is expected to start before sunrise or continue after sunset: - 3.3.2.g A cable on the bow for towing.
+HOC may also require the PFD's to be manufactured out of bright coloured material.

+3.3.1 Inflatable Personal Floatation Devices (PFD), like waist belt PFDs, are allowed in ICF Competition unless the local governing body at the ICF competition location has rules requiring different floatation devices.
+ICF to announce PFD safety requirements at least one (1) month before the start of the competition

+3.3.2 - Organisers can make compulsory some or all of the following equipment:

+3.3.2.a A leash (approved by the organisers) attaching the athlete to their board;

+3.3.2.b A whistle and a signalling mirror;

+3.3.2.c Pyrotechnic devices such as hand or aerial flares;

+3.3.2.d A communication device such as a cell phone or vhf radio;

+3.3.2.e Navigation aids such as a compass or a GPS;

+3.3.2.f All around white light if the race is expected to start before sunrise or continue after sunset;

+3.3.2.g A cable on the bow for towing.

+3.4 - TRADEMARKS

-- 3.4.1 Requirements for advertising on equipment and clothing for ICF SUP competitions are detailed in the ICF Guidelines for Advertising Trademark Identification on Equipment Manual. - 3.4.2 Any board, accessory or article of clothing which does not comply with the above-mentioned conditions will be ineligible for use during the competition. - 3.4.3 Athletes and teams are responsible for their own equipment.
+3.4.1 - Requirements for advertising on equipment and clothing for ICF SUP competitions are detailed in the ICF Guidelines for Advertising Trademark Identification on Equipment Manual.

+3.4.2 - Any board, accessory or article of clothing which does not comply with the above-mentioned conditions will be ineligible for use during the competition.

+3.4.3 - Athletes and teams are responsible for their own equipment.